poshengw/thesis-emotion-recognition/README.md

-# thesis-emotion-recognition
+# Using Support Vector Machine for Emotion Classification in presence of Noise Label
-Using Support Vector Machine for Emotion Classification in presence of Noise Label
+### install